 Working with wood, and seeing it transformed, makes me happy.
 I love the textures, the smell, and the fact that wood is a natural product.
 I particularly enjoy the grain of solid woods such as oak.

-Since setting up Smart About Wood in 2008, I have worked on a wide range of carpentry jobs in Brighton and Hove.
+Since setting up Smart About Wood in 2008, I’ve worked on a wide range of carpentry jobs in Brighton, Hove and Sussex.
 I have a large and varied client base, including many female and LGBTQ clients.
-My clients consistently rate me highly on Checkatrade.
+My clients consistently rate me highly and recommend me through word of mouth.

 I really enjoy the variety of my work.
 One week, I might be building a bespoke wardrobe in a quaint Victorian cottage in Hanover.
 The next, I might be working on alcove shelving in a palatial Edwardian house in Hove.
 I specialise in bespoke storage solutions but also build bespoke furniture and work on kitchens, flooring and decking.